-The Manager may request additional information from the petitioner to be submitted in writing to the governing jurisdiction and made part of the petition.
+The City may request additional information from the petitioner to be submitted in writing to the City and made part of the petition.

-The manager may require up to 45 additional days to review the submittal.
-The Manager will have the final decision on the submittal request and will provide the decision in writing explaining the basis for the decision, including any conditions.
-The appeal process for any decision is based on the City policies and procedures reviewing the submittal request.
+The City will bring the submittal request before the Wellhead Protection Coordination Group, consisting of staff from the Cities of Gresham, Fairview and Portland and the Columbia Corridor Association.
+The Wellhead Protection Coordination Group will review the submittal and make a recommendation to the City either 1) granting, 2) granting with conditions, or 3) denying the petition.
+The recommendation will be provided to the City within 30 days of the submission of a complete submittal, or within 30 days of the receipt of additional requested information, whichever is later.
+The City may require up to 45 additional days to review the submittal.
+The City will have the final decision on the submittal request and will provide the decision in writing explaining the basis for the decision, including any conditions.
+The appeal process for any decision is based on the policies and procedures of the City reviewing the submittal request.